TrenchBoot/TrenchBoot.github.io/docs/FAQ.md

 dynamic launch, can impact software started after the dynamic launch.
 For this reason, DRTM takes place after boot, as opposed to SRTM, which takes place pre-boot.
 Intel's solution for DRTM is TXT, which utilizes special instructions on the processor (SMX).
 AMD's solution for DRTM is called SKINIT.
-Trenchboot provides a solution for setting up DRTM for an arbitrary platform.
+TrenchBoot provides a solution for setting up DRTM for an arbitrary platform.

 ### Typical Measured Launch Process